-Everyone’s had an ice pop that starts out yummy, but then the flavor eventually gets sucked out and you’re left with ice and zero flavor.
+Everyone’s had an ice pop that starts out yummy, but then the flavor eventually gets sucked out and you’re left with rock hard ice and zero flavor.
+That’s the perfect way to ruin your popsicle experience.

 Freezing a pure liquid, say apple juice from concentrate, results in a super icy pop and this sort of rock hard texture allows you to suck the flavor out of just one area, while turning the rest of the ice pop into water basically.
 There’s a theory that the warmer the food, the sweeter the taste, however, that’s no reason to have an unflavored ice pop on your hands.